 The only difference between Unconditional and Conditional Giving is the Intention.

 6 Steps to Unconditional Giving

-- Begin setting intentions to feel good, often.
+- Set intentions to feel good, often.

-- Take notice of your moods and
+- Begin to notice your moods

-- What the expectations from others are.
+- Take note of the expectations from others

 - Notice the shift in your mood when something hasn’t gone as expected, especially if there wasn’t even an awareness of expectations in the first place.